Chris Webby: 2017–present: #WebbyWednesday series

-Webster broke with his management team in 2016 and hired a new team in 2017.
+Webster broke with his management team in 2016 and hired a new team (EightyHD) in 2017.
 The same year, he began releasing a new song each Wednesday in a series he called #WebbyWednesday, releasing a total of 25 songs and 10 videos.
 Webster released the album Wednesday in 2017.
 The album included singles he had released through #WebbyWednesday as well as unreleased tracks and was said to be a break from his normal musical style.

 Webster continued the #WebbyWednesday series the following years, releasing singles and new albums Next Wednesday in 2018 and Wednesday After Next in 2019.
 He released 28 Wednesdays Later, the fourth album of the series, in 2020.
 The album included 13 songs from the series as well as seven unreleased tracks with the title of the album being a homage to the film 28 Days Later.
 It was originally announced to be the last album in the series, but in 2021 he followed up with Still Wednesday, the fifth album from the series.
 Still Wednesday included tracks with artists including Young M.A, Tory Lanez, and DMX.
 The track from DMX was the last recorded by the rapper before his death in 2021.
-Additional #WebbuWednesday albums include Next Wednesday Before Last (2022), Lost Wednesday: The Demos (2024), and Last Wednesday (2024).
+Additional #WebbyWednesday albums include Next Wednesday Before Last (2022), Lost Wednesday: The Demos (2024), and Last Wednesday (2024).

 In 2025, Webster collaborated with Scott Storch for the EP 88 Milligrams.